shinymetal6/A_os/README.md

 Latest 19.x has some severe bugs both on IDE and libraries.<br>
 DON'T USE 19.x<br>
 <br><br>
+# New tree<br>
+The directory "board" has been replaced with the directory "processors" with a different logic<br>
+The "processors" directory contains one include file for each supported processor.<br>
 # New settings for user processes<br>
-1 : added user include file for "project_lib_modules.h", so the settings can be defined in user space.<br>
+1 : added user include file for "user_config.h", so the settings can be defined in user space.<br>
-2 : the file "project_lib_modules.h" in user processes now is mandatory.
+2 : the file "user_config.h" in user processes now is mandatory.
 See the template in boards directory.<br>
 3 : added 	void (*user_init)(uint32_t); in USRprcs_t called before starting a process.<br>
 4 : the user processes directory now MUST be included in the include compilator directive.<br>
 Please note : there is no real need to use the early initialization compiling the user_init in USRprcs_t<br>